 Age has an important influence on how the disease will progress and how you or your child will respond to treatment.
 In general, younger people have a better outlook.

 Cure rates are better for children aged 1−9 years who have B-cell acute lymphoblastic leukemia.
-Children younger than 1 or older than 9 are considered to have a higher risk of seeing the disease return after treatment.
-This does not mean they cannot be cured, but that their prognosis is not as good as those patients who are 1–9 years old.
-Age does not appear to influence the outlook of patients with pre-T-cell acute lymphoblastic leukemia to the same extent – it is a less important factor in this disease subtype.1
+Children younger than 1 year or older than 9 years are considered to have a higher risk of seeing the disease return after treatment.
+This does not mean they cannot be cured but that their prognosis is not as good as those patients who are 1–9 years old.
+Age does not appear to influence the outlook of patients with pre-T-cell acute lymphoblastic leukemia to the same extent – it is a less important factor in this disease subtype.

 For adults aged 25–64, the chance of survival after 5 years is close to 40%.
-In people 65 and older, around 15% will survive 5 years or more following their diagnosis.2
+In people 65 and older, around 15% will survive 5 years or more following their diagnosis.

 A high number of white blood cells at the time of diagnosis can indicate greater risk of a more difficult-to-treat disease.
 In these cases, patients often receive intensive treatment.

-Prognosis is also affected by how your leukemia responds to initial treatment.
-Patients that achieve remission (when there is no sign of leukemic cells on your bone marrow tests) after initial treatment have a better overall disease outlook.
+Prognosis is also affected by how the leukemia responds to initial treatment.
+Patients who achieve remission (when there is no sign of leukemic cells in bone marrow tests) after initial treatment have a better overall disease outlook.

 References